pschatzmann/stm32h7-arduino/README.md

 # STM32H7XX

-There are different cheap but powerful development boards with different STM32H7 chips.
+There are different cheap but powerful Chinese development boards with different __STM32H7__ chips.
 The STM32H7XX processors are based on the 32-bit Arm Cortex®-M7 core, running at up to 600 MHz.
 They have plenty of RAM and Flash Memory and have a FPU for fast double-precision floating calculations.
 In addition you also have plenty of pins (> 88) available!

 I am not a big fan of the STM Cube IDE and find the approach of using generated code a bit "retro".
 Fortunately we can use __Arduino__.

 Because these boards are not well documented, I am taking the oppurtunity to demonstrate how to use them with Arduino.

 - STM32H750VBT6 - 128K flash
 - STM32H743VIT6 - 2048K flash

 I recommend to use the STM32H743VIT6 with 2MB of flash memory.
-Please note that this is still only half of what you get with an ESP32!
+Please note that this is still only half of what you get with an ESP32 but you get an SD drive and 8MB SPI/QSPI Flash!

 - [Common Arduino example sketches](examples/Common)